w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 [Frontier][] is the suite of tools that enables a Substrate chain to run Ethereum contacts (EVM) natively with the same API/RPC interface Ethereum exposes on Substrate.
-Ethereum Addresses can also be mapped directly to and from Substrate's SS58 scheme from existing accounts.
+Ethereum Addresses can also be mapped directly to and from Substrate's SS58 sceme from existing accounts.

 ### Contracts Pallet